cyrus-and/gdb-dashboard/README.md

     def attributes(self):
         return {
-            'divider': {
+            'timestamp': {
-                'doc': 'Divider visibility flag.',
-                'default': True,
+                'doc': 'Show the timestamp along with the note.', 'default': True,
                 'type': bool
             }
         }
 ```

-To use the above just save it in a Python file, say `notes.py`, inside `~/.gdbinit.d/`, the following commands (together with the help) will be available:
+To use the above just save it in a Python file, say `notes.py`, inside `~/.gdbinit.d/`.
+The following commands will be available (together with the corresponding help):

 ```
 dashboard notes
 dashboard notes add
+dashboard notes drop
 dashboard notes clear
-dashboard notes -style
+dashboard notes -style timestamp
 ```

 [ANSI]: https://en.wikipedia.org/wiki/ANSI_escape_code